-- 65.(1) The Chief Procurement Officer shall establish and maintain a register to be called the Suppliers Register. - (2) The Suppliers Register shall - (a) include in respect of every supplier registered pursuant to section 66 - (i) the name, address and other contact information of the supplier; - (ii) the unique registration number assigned to the supplier pursuant to section 66(4); - (iii) the date of registration; - (iv) any documentary evidence regarding the legal capacity of the supplier to enter into a procurement contract; - (v) any other information available as to the eligibility of the supplier to participate in public procurement;
+- 85.(1) The Chief Procurement Officer shall establish and maintain a register to be called the Suppliers Register. - (2) The Suppliers Register shall - (a) include in respect of every supplier registered pursuant to section 86 - (i) the name, address and other contact information of the supplier; - (ii) the taxpayer identification number and national insurance number of the supplier;

-- (vi) a statement as to whether the supplier is registered as a supplier of goods, services or works or a combination of the three; - (vii) any information available as to the qualifications of the supplier to supply the goods, services or works he proposes to supply; - (viii) a record of the current and past procurement contracts of the supplier, if any, and of his performance under the contracts; and - (ix) such other information as the Chief Procurement Officer may consider appropriate; and - (b) be reviewed and updated at least once every 6 months. - (3) The Chief Procurement Officer shall, at least once every 6 months, publicise the existence of the Suppliers Register and publish - (a) the procedure for applying for registration; - (b) the criteria to be satisfied for entry in the register and the documentary evidence to be submitted; and - (c) the period for which registration is valid and any requirement for updating an entry in the register or for renewing registration. - (4) The entry of the name of a supplier in the Suppliers Register shall not be construed as an indication that the supplier is suitable to participate in any particular procurement.
+- (iii) the bank account information of the supplier; - (iv) the unique registration number assigned to the supplier pursuant to section 86(4); - (v) the date of registration; - (vi) any documentary evidence regarding the legal capacity of the supplier to enter into a procurement contract; - (vii) any other information available as to the eligibility of the supplier to participate in public procurement; - (viii) a statement as to whether the supplier is registered as a supplier of goods, services or works or a combination of the three; - (ix) any information available as to the qualifications of the supplier to supply the goods, services or works he proposes to supply; - (x) a record of the current and past procurement contracts of the supplier, if any, and of his performance under the contracts; and - (xi) such other information as the Chief Procurement Officer may consider appropriate; and - (b) be reviewed and updated at least once every 6 months. - (3) Without prejudice to section 87, a supplier shall, twice yearly, by 15th March and 15th September each year, ensure that the information entered in the Suppliers Register in relation to him is accurate and complete. - (4) The Chief Procurement Officer shall, on 31st March and 30th September each year, publicize the existence of the Suppliers Register and publish - (a) the procedure for applying for registration; - (b) the criteria to be satisfied for entry in the register and the documentary evidence to be submitted; and - (c) the period for which registration is valid and any requirement for updating an entry in the register or for renewing registration.

+(5) The entry of the name of a supplier in the Suppliers Register shall not be construed as an indication that the supplier is suitable to participate in any particular procurement.